grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-http/expected-statuses.md

 ---
 title: 'expectedStatuses( statuses )'
 description: 'generates a responseCallback to check status codes'
-excerpt: 'generates a responseCallback to check status codes'
+description: 'generates a responseCallback to check status codes'
 weight: 11
 ---